-Mid-term grades are reported after the eighth week of each semester.
+Mid-term grades are reported after the ninth week of each semester.
 Students may choose to submit withdrawal forms prior to the tenth week of classes to avoid a WF grade in courses in which they are doing unsatisfactory or failing work.
 Failing students will be referred to advisors for program adjustments when feasible.
-At the close of each semester, grade reports are sent directly to the students.
+At the close of each semester, grade reports are available to all students.